AdrKacz/super-duper-guacamole/chat-backend/README.md

 To update log retention time you'll need to delete the stack.
 If you don't, **SAM** will try to re-create *Log Groups* and will fail because they already exist.

+## How to update secondary index

+1. Delete the index to update
+2. Deploy the change
+3. Create the index with your changes
+4. Deploy your change

+> Don't update anything else, or another index

 ---

 # AWS SAM